-If you’ve been on Florida holidays before with package companies like Florida4Less, you’ve probably already sampled some of the state’s biggest attractions – Disney World, SeaWorld Orlando and the many amazing beaches and golf courses.
+If you’ve been to Florida holidays before, you’ve probably already sampled some of the state’s biggest attractions – Disney World, SeaWorld Orlando and the many amazing beaches and golf courses.
 For a return visit, you may want to head off the beaten track a bit, as Florida rewards the curious traveller with a myriad of surprising and unconventional attractions.
 Below are just a few of them, but spend long enough in Florida and you’ll surely discover many more!

 Coral Castle, Homestead